sourcegraph/about/blogposts/announcing-sourcegraph-3.3.md

 published: true
 ---

 We're excited to announce Sourcegraph 3.3.
-Sourcegraph is a code search and navigation tool (self-hosted, open-source, and cross-repository).
+Sourcegraph is a code search and navigation tool (self-hosted, open source, and cross-repository).
 Read on for the details, and thanks to our customers and community for reporting issues and providing feedback.
 You’re helping to make each Sourcegraph release the best one yet!

 <div style="padding-left: 2rem">